imytk/imytk.github.io/_pages/about.md

 Hi, I'm Imy Khan: a researcher primarily working on artificial life, artificial intelligence, and human-robot interaction.

-I'm mostly interested in nature (or bio-)insprired intelligence, social (affective) cognition, cybernetics (or self-organising, adaptive systems), and the intersection of all of these things.
+I'm mostly interested in nature (or bio-)inspired intelligence, social (affective) cognition, cybernetics (or self-organising, adaptive systems), and the intersection of all of these things.
 For instance, why do social (biological) agents demonstrate better adaptability than non-social agents?
 What is happening "under the hood"?
+Do "emotions" play a role?
 Can this give us clues about how to build truly intelligent, adaptive artificial intelligence?

 This also extends to our relationships with artificial systems, like robots: can biological agents (humans) truly form "social bonds" with robots?
-How does this influence our long-term health and the way we socially interact with these systemms?
-These (along with hundreds more) are the types of questions that I like to explore.
+How does this influence our long-term health, and the way we socially interact with these systemms?
+These (along with hundreds more) are the types of questions that I like to explore, using whatever tools that are available to me.

-Though I mostly work independently, I currently have a number of affiliations: I am currently a Research Fellow at the University of Warwick, a Research Fellow at DICE Lab in the University of Gothenburg, and a visiting lecturer at the University of Hertfordshire.
-I also try to maintain some public outreach activities for the artificial life community: you can read more on the outreach page.
+Though I mostly work independently, I currently have a number of affiliations: I am currently a Research Fellow at the University of Warwick (UK), a Research Fellow at DICE Lab in the University of Gothenburg (Sweden), and a visiting lecturer at the University of Hertfordshire (UK).
+I also provide consultancy services for private institutions and government organisations in various AI-related areas.

+I also try to maintain some public outreach activities for the artificial life community: you can read more on my [about me](/profiles/) page.